adrianomcr/vectorfield_stack/distancefield/README.md

 ## simple_node.py

 This ROS node has an implementation that can be used to control an integrator robot.
-It means that the robot is holonomic and responds to llinear velocity commands.
+It means that the robot is holonomic and responds to linear velocity commands.
 Basically, it subscribes to a topic to get the robot's position, computes the vector field, and publishes the velocity in a command topic.

 It can be tested with integrator_sim node available in the [robotsim](../robotsim) package.
-See the packege [examples](../examples) for instruction in how to launch this simulation.
+See the package [examples](../examples) for instruction in how to launch this simulation.

 ### Parameters